firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 **Limited Direct Control** is a technique that allowing a process to execute directly on the CPU (using the CPU directly) without interference from the kernel.
 It is *limited* because the kernel takes control of the CPU back once a while regardless of the process yields or not.

 ## 6.1 How to enforce access during Direct Control
-The access is enforced by introducing the **system calls**, **user mode** and **kernel mode**.
+The access is enforced by introducing **system calls**, **user mode** and **kernel mode**.
 While in the user mode, a process can not execute priviledged operations such as disk read/writes.
-Doing so will trigger an exception and the process will be terminated.
-The process has to issue a **system call** where a piece of the kernel code will check if the access is valid.
-If the access is indeed valid, the process' priviledge level will be raised to **kernel mode** and it will be allowed to perform I/O operations.
+Doing so will trigger exception and the process will be terminated.
+The process has to issue a **system call** and the execution will jump to a piece of kernel code that handles the system call.
+The handler usually first checks if the operation is valid for the process.
+If the access is indeed valid, the process' priviledge level will be raised to **kernel mode** where it can execute kernel instructions for disk operations.

-System calls are **trap instructions** that stops normal flow of a program and jumps into the kernel context.
-Note that this is different from a context switch where a program gets deschedulled and another process gets schedulled by the OS.
+System calls is a subset of **trap instructions** that stops normal flow of a program and jumps to the kernel context.
+Note that this is different from a **context switch** where the operating system deschedules the running program and schedule another program.
 By performing a trap instruction the user program will not be deschedulled.
-It will only jump to the kernel pre-prepared handlers and continue executing the kernel codes there.
+It will only jump to one of the kernel pre-prepared handlers and continue executing the kernel codes written in the handler.

-When a trap instruction occurs, the program's state will be saved into a data structure named **trap frame** for later restoration.
-Then the program starts executing the code defined in the specific handler.
-Once it's complete, it execute a **return from trap (ret)** instruction that jumps to where the program was left off by restoring the saved trap frame.
+However, when a trap instruction occurs, the program's state has be like during a context switch in order to restore the program's normal flow.
+The data structure used for saving the state is called **trap frame**.
+After the save completes the program will start executing the code written in the specific handler.
+Once it finishes the execution it will issue a **return from trap (ret)** instruction that restores the program's original flow by looking up the saved trap frame and lowers the priviledge level to the user mode at the same time.

+On x86 the trap frame is saved in the **kernel stack**, a per-process memory region that stores **kernel stack frames**.
+We will come back to this later when we discuss **address space** later.

+## 6.2 How OS can regain control?
+If a user program is occupying the CPU that means the OS is not running at the moment.
+Next problem is how to let OS regain control while a user program is running so it can schedule other processes.
+There are two approaches we could adopt:
+1. Cooperative: User programs `yield` to OS once while, may be when issuing a system call or when an exception is occured.
+Later the OS (again, the system call handler code) halts the user program and and schedule another program to run.
+2. Non-cooperative: the system utilizes external **hardware devices** like a **timer device** to issue an **timer interrupt** signal once a while.
+When the CPU receives such a signal it jumps to execute the pre-defined handler code (again, raising the program's priviledge level to kernel mode) and halts the user program to schedulle other programs.